Family Based Immigration for Parents of U.S. Citizens

 Immediate relatives of U.S. citizens that qualify for the “family preference category” do not have to wait in a long queue for visa availability; there is an unlimited amount of visas for individuals who fall under this category.
 In order to begin the process, an individual’s U.S. citizen son or daughter (over the age of 21) must file a petition in favor of their parent’s potential permanent residency.

-The attorney’s fee for our services at the William Jang, PLLC and the filing fees currently charged by the United States Citizenship and Immigration Services (USCIS) are as follows (please take a moment to read this disclaimer):
+The attorney’s fee for our services at the Law Office of William Jang, PLLC and the filing fees currently charged by the United States Citizenship and Immigration Services (USCIS) are as follows (please take a moment to read this disclaimer):

 - $535 USCIS filing fee for the main petition